Bemarcru/Python_test_repository/README.md

 # Python_test_repository

 Python script generated to perform image analysis with OpenCV.
-We will obtain average intensity within a ROI defined by thresholded contours.
+We will obtain the average intensity within a ROI defined by thresholded contours.
 Basically, the original image file is filtered with Gaussian Blur filter and then thresholded to select only the brightest points within a cropped region.
 A mask with those brightest regions is created and overlapped to the original image to select only those areas for the average intensity calculation.

 The data set provided is: confocal images of human neurons cocultured with hek cells expressing post-synaptic receptors (artificial synapse formation assay).
 Images are maximum intensity projections for the Cy5 channel.
 The ROI will thus select only the synaptic puncta formed over a hek cell.